Tsunderarislime/atsui-yo/README.md

 This bot is highly configurable, with many commands available to change the values without having to open up the config file.

-**This bot is developed purely for fun, as there are probably other Discord bots out there that can post weather data just fine.**
+**This bot is developed purely for fun, there are probably other Discord bots out there that can post weather forecasts.**

 ## Features
 - Ask for the current weather with a 12-hour forecast
 - Ask for the upcoming weather forecast, from 1 to 7 days
-- Configure multiple parameters of the bot with chat commands (administrator permissions required)
+- Configure multiple parameters of the bot with chat commands (server administrator permissions required)
-- Restart and shutdown the bot with chat commands (administrator permissions required)
+- Restart and shutdown the bot with chat commands (server administrator permissions required)

 ## Customization
 - Location of where you want to see weather forecasts